Skip to main content

 SIEGE OVER MASADA

-The Romans in just two weeks built a siege system, below Masada mount there was the Tenth Roman Legion under the command of Flavius Silva, 5000 soldiers plus 3000 auxiliary forces, they set up 8 camps and built a 4.5-kilometer siege wall that would strangle the jews, and make sure they won't be able to access food and water source, they built the siege machine and subdued its part with a sword, preventing the escape of rebels and reinforcements, creating a feeling of suffocation, a psychological barrier that demonstrates the end of the road.
+Romans in just two weeks built a siege system, below Masada Mount there was the Tenth Roman Legion under the command of Flavius Silva, 5000 soldiers plus 3000 auxiliary forces, they set up 8 camps and built a 4.5-kilometer siege wall that would strangle the Jews, and make sure they won't be able to access food and water source, they built the siege machine and subdued its part with a sword, preventing the escape of rebels and reinforcements, creating a feeling of suffocation, a psychological barrier that demonstrates the end of the road.

 THE COLUMBARIUM ON MASADA NATIONAL PARK